Watford Power Station: Development

+The Borough of Watford was authorised to construct an electricity system in 1897 by the Watford Electric Lighting Order 1897 confirmed by the Electric Lighting Orders Confirmation (No. 3) Act 1897 (60 & 61 Vict. c. lxiii).
 The power station was built near the Watford and Rickmansworth Railway and a rail siding spurred into the site allowing coal to be brought in from the north Midlands.
 It appears the original coal-fired power station was a large gothic building with six chimneys; this was utilised until 1968, when the operation became uneconomic.

+The station opened in June 1899 with a capacity of 350-kW.
+It was a single phase fifty-cycle system generating at 2200 volts and supplying sub-stations in various parts of the town, in which the pressure was reduced to 200 volts for distribution.

 New generating equipment was added as the demand for electricity increased.
 The generating capacity, maximum load, and electricity generated and sold was as follows:

 In 1923 the electricity plant comprised 1 × 150 kW and 1 × 500 kW reciprocating engines and generators, and 1 × 500 kW, 1 × 650 kW and 2 × 1,250 kW turbo-alternators.
 The total generating capacity of the station was 4,300 kW.
 The total output of the boiler plant was 67,200 lb/hr (8.47 kg/s) of steam.
 Electricity was available as single phase AC, 200V.
 In 1923 the station generated 6.884 GWh of electricity, some of this was used in the plant, the total amount sold was 5.835 GWh.
 The revenue from sales of current was £55,695, this gave a surplus of revenue over expenses of £29,720.

+The station was further extended in 1926 by the installation of a 6250-kW set and boiler plant, and in 1928 by a 7000-kW set and boilers.
+At this stage the total capacity of the plant was 21,070 kW.

+In 1931 an application was made to the Electricity Commissioners for their sanction to extend the plant by the installation of a 12,500-kW set and boilers and although some opposition was at first met with, the Commissioners were eventually convinced that the economies of the station were such as to justify it becoming a selected station to operate under the South-East England electricity scheme.
+Sanction was eventually given for the installation of a 15,000-kW set with a larger size of boiler.